2019–2020 Maltese protests: Reactions in Malta

-Candidate for the leadership of the Labour Party Robert Abela claimed that the only purpose of the protests was provocation.
-Opposition MEP Roberta Metsola replied that "Provocation is assassinating your critics, allowing the mafia to take over, protecting criminals for years, looting our nation.
-Provocation is sending in the army for a dozen activists, barricading public spaces [and] conducting vile disinformation campaigns".
-Opposition MEP David Casa said that the idea that Muscat should hold on to power was "insane", that Malta was on the precipice and that "a government that murders its own citizens has absolutely no place in the European Union."
-Labour Party MEP Alex Agius Saliba insisted that the activists are "extremists" aiming at "destabilising the country."
-Agius Saliba called for measures to "put an end to this madness", saying the "country cannot be ruled by a few people who set themselves above the law."
-Moreover, he also equated "civil disobedience" with "anarchy."

 Former Chief Justice and former Judge of the European Court of Human Rights Vincent A. De Gaetano described the situation as an "institutional crisis" rather than a constitutional one, as the crisis affects other organs and actors which may not necessarily emanate from the Constitution, such as the "police force, political parties and the myriad regulatory bodies and public authorities and entities that keep being created."
 De Gaetano insists that the President has a "moral duty" to act and denounce whatever is eroding the Constitution.

 As protests in Malta intensified, the Bishops of Malta and the Bishop of Gozo appealed for national unity, urging people "not to fall into trap of hatred, lies and violence."

-The Malta Chamber of Commerce called on President Vella to be "a force that brings about balance and statesmanship during these troubled times," a call echoing that from a constitutional law expert.

 Government authorities continued to remove a makeshift memorial to Caruana Galizia in front of the Law Courts, even a few hours after protesters leave flowers and photographs.
 When asked, workers cleaning the monument simply claimed they were receiving "orders from above".

-Grassroots Labour Party supporters continued to support Muscat's decisions, with the leading partner of Nexia BT, the company which opened the Panama companies for Schembri and Mizzi, saying Muscat is "the best that ever was and that ever will be."

-On Nationalist Party owned media, Net News, reported that Muscat was isolated in Europe, using a blurred photo of Muscat sitting alone at a conference table in Brussels.
-General Workers' Union owned newspaper, It-Torċa, then used photos of Muscat with EU leaders from 2018 to imply that Muscat was welcomed during the December summit.